Esri/solutions-geoprocessing-toolbox/data_management/README.md

 ## LiDAR Elevation Tools

-> IMPORTANT: This toolbox is moving to Mature Support and will be removed in the future, but will be available from earlier [releases](https://github.com/Esri/solutions-geoprocessing-toolbox/releases).

 This toolbox contains tools that  create surface or terrain mosaics from LiDAR data.

 * Create Source LAS Ground Elevation Mosaic